thingsboard/thingsboard.github.io/_includes/docs/user-guide/device-profiles.md

 Now let’s assume you would like to replace the 1 minute duration with a dynamic value that depends on the settings for a particular device, customer or tenant.

-For this purpose, you should use the server-side [attributes] feature.
+For this purpose, you should use the server-side [attributes](/docs/{{docsPrefix}}user-guide/attributes/#server-side-attributes) feature.

-Please create a server-side attribute *“highTemperatureDurationThreshold”* with the integer value *“2”*.
+Please create a server-side attribute *“highTemperatureDurationThreshold”* with the integer value *“2”* for your device.

 {% include images-gallery.html imageCollection="alarmСonditionsWithDuration2" showListImageTitles="true" %}